 This anesthesia technique uses medications to lower the patient’s blood pressure in a carefully controlled way during surgery, resulting in less blood loss.

 Frequent blood tests during a hospital stay can mean blood is drawn faster than the body can replace it.
-For example, patients in the intensive care unit typically lose 1-2% of their blood to testing each day.
+For example, patients in the intensive care unit typically lose one to two percent of their blood to testing each day.
 New lab technology allows us to draw smaller amounts of blood for the same tests in a procedure called micro-sampling.

 Minimally invasive surgery